ingram1107/zettel-notes/lit/ATimeOfEagles2024.md

 manoeuvres, and excessive reliance upon the ordre mince (thin line).
 (Quimby, The Background of Napoleonic Warfare, pg 208-209)

+Mesnil-Durand later accepted PoV and conceded by arguing that some form of actions has to be performed before closing up to enemy formation.
+He advocated the deployment of skirmishers since they were more accurate and offered a difficult target.
+(Quimby, The Background of Napoleonic Warfare, pg 211) However, he introduced nationalism to the debate by declaring ordre mince Prussian and ordre profond (thick line) French.

+The Camp of Vassuienx, conducted by Marshal Victor François de Broglie, exposed the weaknesses of Mesnil-Durand's and Pirch's systems.
+Majority of French military from that point decided to seek for a middle ground between Mesnil-Durand's and Pirch's position.
+(Quimby, The Background of Napoleonic Warfare, pg 244)

+**Comte de Guibert** devised a system of tactics which later became the basis of the Ordinance of 1791, which became the basis for French military training for 40 years.
+(Quimby, The Background of Napoleonic Warfare, pg 106) He argued that infantry should be trained in both fire and shock actions, but the manual of arms must be reduced to only 4 manoeuvres.
+He insisted on simplicity and essentials.
+He introduced fire training and bayonet fencing instead of drilling, the first among his European peers.
+(Quimby, The Background of Napoleonic Warfare, pg 114-115) Guibert envisioned a multipurpose infantry that was able to perform both line or column order.
+(Ross, From Flintlock ot Rifle, pg 35) He argued that deep ranks have limited effect on the form of shock, and pointed out that line formation can also deliver shock with comparable effectiveness.
+Guibert argued that infantry has to establish fire superiority to preserved itself to prevent from destruction or disorder before come in contact with the enemy.
+Thus, fire order has to be the primary action.
+(Quimby, The Background of Napoleonic Warfare, pg 115)

+**My Note**: His father taught some military basics to Guibert and later take him out on reconnaissances to develop young Guibert's judgment and recognition of the military features of topography.
+Guibert was taught by his father when he was young to raise objections and use his imagination during war game.
+After the war game, they would discuss reason for what had done.
+His father would encourage questions and disagreement during the discussion.
+(Quimby, The Background of Napoleonic Warfare, pg 107)

 # Calvary and Their Tactics

 # Artillery and Their Tactics